HOLLYwyh/FEDIG/workflow.md

 ```
 - First, we need to split the data we preprocessed into training dataset and test dataset.
 - Second, we need to set the corresponding hyperparameters and train the neural network.
 - Third, we need to save the models after training.
+Also, we need to evaluate the model.

 ```shell
 # Please make sure you are at path: /training